itsmattch/question-vault/php/README.md

 collection reflects that diversity, covering everything from basic language constructs to advanced functionalities.

+### Type Juggling Error Mitigation

+Writing effective PHP code requires a solid grasp of how PHP handles types, automatic type conversion (type juggling), and value comparisons.
+This path focuses on how to mitigate potential errors caused by type juggling during value comparisons and highlights PHP's best practices to ensure reliable and predictable code behavior.

+// doing

-### Type Juggling Pitfalls
+### Type Juggling and Strict Types

-Understanding how PHP handles types and comparisons is crucial, as it's a common source of bugs and misunderstandings.
-It also highlights one of the unique aspects of PHP compared to other languages.
+Understanding PHP's type system and its unique concept of type juggling is crucial in writing robust and error-free PHP code.
+This path dives into the details of type juggling, the pitfalls, and the solutions introduced in PHP 7 with strict type declarations.

 // doing